eclipse/vorto/docs/tutorials/integrate_aws_kinesis.md

 1. Setting up Kinesis on AWS
 2. Configuring and starting the Vorto middleware with your AWS Kinesis data stream settings
 3. Sending device data to Eclipse Hono via MQTT and monitor the incoming data in the Eclipse Vorto middleware dashboard
-4. Verifying the normalized device payload in AWS Kinesis
+4. Creating an AWS Kinesis analytics application
+5. Testing the analytics application

 <br />